Alfred Eliab Buck: Biography

 Born in Foxcroft, Maine, Buck graduated from Waterville College (now Colby College) in 1859.
-On his twentieth birthday he wrote that he supported "immediate emancipation" rather than "gradual emancipation" for enslaved African-Americans in the southern states.
+On his 20th birthday, he wrote that he supported "immediate emancipation" rather than "gradual emancipation" for enslaved African Americans in the Southern states.
 He stated that "the slavery interest is simply too dug in for a gradual process...if such a process were to begin, it would have had to have done so over forty or fifty years ago."
-He outspokenly praised the efforts of "radical abolitionists" such as the Boston Vigilance Committee and the Massachusetts Anti-Slavery Society.
+He outspokenly praised the efforts of "radical abolitionists", such as the Boston Vigilance Committee and the Massachusetts Anti-Slavery Society.
 Buck was outspoken about the "heinous abduction" of Anthony Burns from Boston.

-During the Civil War he entered the Union Army as captain of Company C, Thirteenth Regiment, Maine Volunteer Infantry.
+During the Civil War, he entered the Union Army as captain of Company C, Thirteenth Regiment, Maine Volunteer Infantry.
 He was appointed lieutenant colonel of the Ninety-first United States Colored Troops in August 1863, was transferred to the Fifty-first United States Colored Troops in October 1864, and was made brevetted colonel of Volunteers for gallant conduct.
 He was mustered out of the service at Baton Rouge, Louisiana, in June 1866.

-He began to work in southern Alabama as an officer of the Freedmen's Bureau.
-He then served as delegate to the constitutional convention of Alabama in 1867, and as clerk of the circuit court of Mobile County in 1867 and 1868.
-Alfred Buck moved his family to Mobile, where he became involved in the manufacture of turpentine on Montgomery Island in Mobile until a fire destroyed his business in 1867.
+Buck then began to work in southern Alabama as an officer of the Freedmen's Bureau.
+He served as delegate to the constitutional convention of Alabama in 1867, and as clerk of the circuit court of Mobile County in 1867 and 1868.
+He moved his family to Mobile, where he became involved in the manufacture of turpentine on Montgomery Island in Mobile until a fire destroyed his business in 1867.
 He also entered into the iron-smelting business with his brother-in-law, William B. Wood, who would later serve on the U.S. Supreme Court from 1881 to 1887.

 Buck ran for Congress in 1868, to represent Alabama's 1st District, which at the time included both Selma and Mobile.
-Due to the laws of the reconstruction government, most people who fought for the confederacy were not eligible to vote in that election.
-As a result, a large majority of the voters in that election were newly freed African-Americans.
-Local whites were furious at the prospect of being outvoted by African-Americans and the local Ku Klux Klan was formed in an attempt to prevent voting in Alabama's first district congressional election.
+Due to the laws of the reconstruction government, most people who fought for the Confederacy were ineligible to vote in that election.
+As a result, a large majority of the voters in that election were newly freed African Americans.
+Local whites were furious at the prospect of being outvoted by African Americans, and the local Ku Klux Klan was formed in an attempt to prevent voting in Alabama's first district congressional election.
 However, the United States Army occupied the area in enough force to prevent the Klan from disrupting that particular election.
 As a result, Buck won the election.